Sshimaninja/Polybot/README.md

 # Commands:

 After installing, you should 'apt-get update' & 'npm install'.
+Also, you should compile the hardhat contracts.

+For your IDE I recommend downloading EVM compilers and using local compiling.

 I've provided '.env.test' and '.env.live' examples, for which variables need to be set for live/vs test environments as needed.